Broadmeadow Magic FC: 2014–Present: National Premier Leagues Northern NSW, NNSWF State Cup and Australia Cup

 The club's first season in the newly established National Premier Leagues Northern NSW, what was formerly the Northern NSW State Football League, saw them finish in 9th place.

 On Tuesday 29 July 2014, Broadmeadow hosted the inaugural FFA Cup game against Brisbane Strikers at Magic Park.
 The game was won 2–1 by Brisbane Strikers after going to extra time.

 On 29 July 2015, Broadmeadow lost 3–1 to Heidelberg United FC at Magic Park in the FFA Cup.

 On 7 May 2016, Jon Griffiths reached 100 caps for the club.

 On 2 August 2017, Broadmeadow lost 4–2 to Moreton Bay United at Wolter Park in the FFA Cup.

 On 25 July 2018, Broadmeadow defeated Canberra FC 4–1 at Deakin Stadium to progress to the Round of 16 of the FFA Cup for the first time.
 Magic were then knocked out of the competition after losing 4–0 to Bentleigh Greens at Magic Park.

 On 10 November 2021, Broadmeadow hosted Western Sydney Wanderers FC at No.2 Sportground in Newcastle West in the FFA Cup.
 Western Sydney defeated Magic 3–0.

 On 21 July 2022, Broadmeadow were again drawn against Bentleigh Greens in the Australia Cup.
 Bentleigh Greens won the match 2–1 in extra time at Kingston Heath Soccer Complex.

 On 29 July 2023, Broadmeadow were cup champions for the third time in 2023 editions of the NNSWF State Cup.

 On 4th August 2023, Broadmeadow lost 4–2 to Sydney United at Magic Park in the Australia Cup.

-The club will also compete in the inaugural edition of the Australian Championship after finishing 1st in the regular season of the 2025 NPL NNSW.
+In 2025 end of season, The club will also compete in the inaugural edition of the Australian Championship after finishing 1st in the regular season of the 2025 NPL NNSW.